arthur5120/real-time-chat-app/--todo-list.md

 // Done yesterday

-Add server down handling to useEffect hooks and UI Elements.
-Add limit to reload state to prevent infinite loops.
-Add reload when confirming editing the message so the edited flag would show.

-// Done today

 Update the main useEffect to redundantly set the reload state to zero, ensuring it resets after data fetching.
 Add a dedicated state and useEffect to refresh the chat on message changes, preventing full reloads and avoiding text loss during edits.

+// Done today

+Update the main useEffect and sendMessage function to allow real-time updates of room users via the socket.
+Ensure the logout button redundantly removes the auth token to prevent incorrect user redirection.
+Add a button to toggle the auto-scrolling feature in the chat.